 COVID-19 TRAVEL REQUIREMENTS: Proof of Testing/Vaccines

-See the CDC's current International Travel requirements regarding COVID-19 testing and vaccination requirements for U.S. entry, and be prepared with all required documentation.
+See the CDC's current International Travel recommendations regarding COVID-19 testing and vaccination requirements for U.S. entry, and be prepared with all required documentation.

 How Can I Prepare for Re-Entry and Understand My Rights at the Border?